Text and pictures © 2005-2023 Guillaume Dargaud

 The rumor is that we'll move to Concordia on sunday the 30th.
 They are still welding water pipes, laying down flooring and wiring various connections inside, but I guess we have to take the plunge sometimes.
 Better face the problems while there is still plenty of people around to help solve them !

 Sunday January 23rd — A Twin Otter arrived shortly before lunch and my box of equipment is in it.
+Finally.
 After lunch I grab 3 other pairs of strong arms and we load it onto a showmachine sled.
 No wonder Jenny and I had trouble getting it down the two flights of stairs at our apartment: it weight 171kg !
 I start unpacking: finally I'll be able to change sweater, pants and have more than 4 underwears to choose from.
 I check that the bottles of (good) wine have not exploded with the cold.
 Then I start unpacking my computer in the lab after wondering for a while whether I should move it directly to Concordia.
 I want to verify it first.
 After checking that things are in order inside, I switch the power on.
 Immediately I hear the dreaded click-of-death and the grub bootloader comes up with error 21 and won't proceed further.
 Already my main hard drive had failed just a week before shipping this equipment; I had to purchase a new drive and reinstalled from scratch both Windows and Linux in a hurry just before shipping; and now this ?
 The disk clicks so much it's not hard to find which one it is: one of the secondary drives, a 250Gb Maxtor which contains mostly pictures and scientific data.
 I remove the drive, but apparently I still can't boot.
 Here we go with a Windows boot disk, get into the recovery console, FIXMBR and I have a running windows.
 I'll fix the Linux bootloader later.
 Now time to robocopy all over the place to update from the backup I've been using in the last 3 months.
 I order a new HD in a hurry before the station closes for the winter, fingers crossed.
 In the evening I mount my telescope to check it and look at the sun for a while: two nice sunspots.

 Left: Carlo Malagoli, the technical manager (Photo Tatiana).